-Each day we all have to make decisions and we all face problems that need solving.
+Each day, we all have to make decisions and face problems that need solving.
 Whether the issue is big or small, we all set goals for ourselves, face challenges, and strive to overcome them.

-When you help others overcome their problems by offering fast-track solutions your value as an expert automatically increases.
-It's important to realise that being a problem solver isn't just an ability; it's a whole mind-set, one that drives people to bring out the best in themselves so be very clear on your direction.
+Your value as an expert automatically increases when you help others overcome their problems by offering fast-track solutions.
+It's important to realise that being a problem solver isn't just an ability; it's a whole mindset that drives people to bring out the best in themselves, so be very clear on your direction.

-You will be most remembered by the problems you solve for your clients with your expertise.
-You deal with problems that might otherwise seem huge, overwhelming, or excessively complex to others.
+You will be most remembered for the problems you solve for your clients with your expertise.
+You deal with issues that might otherwise seem huge, overwhelming, or excessively complex to others.
 Don’t take your knowledge and expertise for granted.
 Your way of looking at things, your way of thinking, is unique, and it is based upon your own experiences, failures, and successes.
 That’s what your clients pay for.
 You offer them a shortcut to problem-solving.
-You help by moving them away from obstacles that are stunting their growth and you guide them in the right direction for expansion.
+You help by moving them away from obstacles stunting their growth, and you guide them in the right direction for expansion.

 To be an effective problem-solver, you need to be systematic and logical at the same time.
-When you solve problems you help others make more effective decisions that can improve their personal or professional lives.
-And as you increase your problem-solving skills, you also increase your own confidence and value as an expert.
+When you solve problems, you help others make more effective decisions that can improve their personal or professional lives.
+As you increase your problem-solving skills, you also increase your confidence and value as an expert.

 Here are five steps to improving your problem-solving skills: